hillaryrkane47/50-States-Map-Game/README.md

 * Use an SVG map of the USA (state borders will be defined)
 * Randomly display contents of array
 * Ensure SVG measurements have ID's to connect with array
-* Collect wrong answers & correct answers
+* Collect wrong answers & correct answers with visible counter
 * Initiate countdown clock
+* Animations on each right or wong selection

 ##Pseudo Code